VitorDietrich-Coder/Aplica-o-C-Sharp/README.md

 </p>
 <hr>

-This repository is inventory management software
+This repository is basic management software